Lisayg/FFL/README.md

 <hr>

 Hi there!
-This is my first BIO project. <br>
+This is my bio-design project. <br>
-Have fun, and good luck!
+Have fun, and good luck to all!

 <h3>Keys & Mouse:</h3>
 * W : power up <br>